PotHix/pothix.github.com/content/post/2019-year-in-review.md

 I couldn't finish my year in review for 2018, but the part about articles was done, fortunately.
 There's no way to get the read date from pocket, so if I want to collect it, I have to do it from time to time.
 Thanks past self!
 It was not in vain after all.
-If you're reading this, I was successfully to publish this post this time, so this is good news. 🤞
+If you're reading this, I was successful in publishing this time, so this is good news. 🤞

 Different from [the review I did for 2017](post/2017-year-in-review/), I will now have data for the full year.
 I will also mention the data I had for 2018,